Billy Smith (rugby league, born 1999): Background

 Smith was born in Sydney, New South Wales, Australia.

 Playing career

-Prior to his league career, Smith attended high school at The Scots College where he played for the school's 1st XV in the rugby union format.
+Prior to his league career, Smith attended high school at The Scots College where he played for the school's 1st XV in rugby union.

 2018

 Smith played for the Wyong Roos during the 2018 Intrust Super Premiership NSW season.
 After Wyong exited the competition, Smith played for North Sydney in the first half of the 2019 Canterbury Cup NSW season scoring nine tries in six games before receiving a call up to the Sydney Roosters first grade side.

 2019

 In round 23 of the 2019 NRL season, Smith made his NRL debut for the Roosters against the St. George Illawarra Dragons scoring a try in a 34-12 victory at Kogarah Oval.